Volunteer as a listener

 How do I apply?

-Register your interest using the form on this page.
-A member of the team will get in touch to tell you more about what’s involved and together you can decide whether to go forward.
-If you’re interested in finding out more about what it’s actually like to be a volunteer listener, you can read an interview with one of our volunteers.
+Register your interest using the form .
+A member of our team will get in touch to tell you more about what’s involved, and together you can decide whether to go forward.
+To learn what it’s like to be a volunteer listener, read an interview with one of our volunteers.

 I have really enjoyed my time with the listening service and I am sad to go!
 It has been such a rewarding and enriching experience.
 Everyone working for Bethel is an inspiration, it’s a great organisation and everyone’s commitment is beautiful.